we believe

 she/they

-Dania holds a masters degree in Clinical Psychology and is registered with the British Columbia Association of Clinical Counsellors (BCACC).
+Dania holds a master’s degree in Clinical Psychology and is registered with the British Columbia Association of Clinical Counsellors (BCACC).
+Her practice focuses on neurodiversity, identity, relationships, and life transitions.